Groucho/groucho/DOCS.md

   }
 }
 ```
 You'll want to stash specific info with each pageview activity record.
-You can control which dataLayer properties are stored and other options by setting configs on the `groucho` object.
+You can control which dataLayer properties are stored and other options by setting configs on the `groucho.config` object.
 The tracking extent will be separately used for each type of activity stored.

 ```javascript
 var groucho = window.groucho || {};